Vertiginous epilepsy: Diagnosis

 The EEG measures electrical activity in the brain, allowing a physician to identify any unusual patterns.
-While EEGs are good for identifying abnormal brain activity is it not helpful in localizing where the seizure originates because they spread so quickly across the brain.
+While EEGs are good for identifying abnormal brain activity it is not helpful in localizing where the seizure originates because they spread so quickly across the brain.
 MRIs are used to look for masses or lesions in the temporal lobe of the brain, indicating possible tumors or cancer as the cause of the seizures.
 When using a PET scan, a physician is looking to detect abnormal blood flow and glucose metabolism in the brain, which is visible between seizures, to indicate the region of origin.

 Management

 There is no real way to prevent against vertiginous episodes out of the means of managing the disease.
 As head trauma is a major cause for vertiginous epilepsy, protecting the head from injury is an easy way to avoid possible onset of these seizures.
 With recent advances in science it is also possible for an individual to receive genetic screening, but this only tells if the subject is predisposed to developing the condition and will not aid in preventing the disease.

 There are a range of ways to manage vertiginous epilepsy depending on the severity of the seizures.
 For simple partial seizures medical treatment is not always necessary.
 To the comfort of the patient, someone ailed with this disease may be able to lead a relatively normal life with vertiginous seizures.
 If, however, the seizures become too much to handle, antiepileptic medication can be administered as the first line of treatment.
 There are several different types of medication on the market to deter epileptic episodes but there is no support to show that one medication is more effective than another.
 In fact, research has shown that simple partial seizures do not usually respond well to medication, leaving the patient to self-manage their symptoms.
 A third option for treatment, used only in extreme cases when seizure symptoms disrupt daily life, is surgery wherein the surgeon will remove the epileptic region.